Eremophila pterocarpa subsp. pterocarpa: Description

 Eremophila pterocarpa subspecies pterocarpa is a shrub or small tree growing to 0.8-5 m high.
 The branches are prominently ribbed and the leaves are linear to lance-shaped, 20-40 mm long and 2-5.6 mm wide with a pointed end.
 The leaves and stems are covered with powder-like short, matted hairs.
 Most of the leaves have their bases twisted so that the leaves face horizontally.

 The flowers are red to yellow, lack spots and are arranged singly in the leaf axils on a stalk which is 10-16 mm long.
 There are 5 sepals which are narrow egg-shaped to triangular and of approximately equal lengths.
 The petals, which give the flowers their colour are 14-24 mm long and joined in a tube with 5 lobes at the end.
 As with the leaves, the sepals and petals have a dusty covering of short, fine hairs.
 Flowering occurs between June and September and is followed by fruits which are flattened and dry with papery wings.

 Taxonomy and naming

 The species was first formally described in 1904 by William Vincent Fitzgerald in the Journal of the Royal Society of Western Australia.
-When Robert Chinnock reviewed the genus, he recognised a subspecies - E. pterocarpa subsp. acicularis as well as the type subspecies pterocarpa.
+When Robert Chinnock reviewed the genus, he recognised a subspecies - E. pterocarpa subsp. acicularis as well as the autonym.